verdie-g/clickhouse-cs/README.md

-# ClickHouse.Client
+# ClickHouse.Driver

 Official ADO.NET client for ClickHouse DB.

 ## Advantages

-Compared to other existing .NET clients, `ClickHouse.Client` has following advantages
+Compared to other existing .NET clients, `ClickHouse.Driver` has following advantages
 * Does not have to buffer response, reducing memory usage
 * Offers wider support for ClickHouse-specific types
 * Is more compliant to ADO.NET standards (e.g. does not require calling 'NextResult' on `SELECT` queries)